Puma Heritage Estate Planning Service

 The service targets a minimum return of 2.5% per annum after fees and charges over the holding period – not guaranteed.

 The annual management fee is deferred until the investment is sold, or five years if earlier.
-This should allow capital to accumulate and provide a buffer in the event of weaker performance.
+This should allow capital to accumulate and provide a buffer in the event of weaker performance in any given year.
 The management fee is payable only if investors achieve a minimum 2.5% return per annum before fees.

 Impact of IHT on investment returns